patience4711/RPI-APS-inverters/README.md

 can drop your wifi credentials.
 At reboot the accesspoint **RadioAP** is started.

 ## CHANGELOG
-**version RPI-ECU-v4_0** july 22 2024
+**version RPI-ECU-v4_1** aug 6 2024
--new up-to-date linux version
+- new up-to-date linux version
-- some cosemetics
+- better performance on mobile devices

 **version RPI-ECU-v3_10** jan 9 2024 upgrade archive:
 - optimized webinterface performance/appearance on mobile devices